 From our beginnings in 1966 as Western, we’ve carved out a niche by focusing our business on high-value, time-sensitive product handling.
-Companies like Xerox, Red Bull, TechTrans, and Southwest Office Systems trust us with their most critical cargo and their most treasured customers.
+Companies like Xerox, Red Bull, TechTrans, and Amazon trust us with their most critical cargo and their most treasured customers.

 We evolved the business in 2000 and named it WDS (for “We Deliver Service”) to concentrate on Texas and the contiguous states.
 In the years since, WDS has established itself as a best-in-class provider of logistical and transportation services.
-We specialize in the delivery, installation and storage of copiers, office equipment, medical equipment and other high-value products as well as live event set up and logistics.
+We specialize in the delivery, installation and storage of copiers, office equipment, automated kiosks, medical equipment and other high-value products.
+WDS can also coordinate, setup and run logistics for live events.

 Count on WDS Logistics to be masters of this region, and masters of logistics.
 When your cargo matters, and your customers matter, we don’t just deliver goods.
 We deliver your good name.